georgeracu/947g5/README.md

 We use [SonarCloud](https://sonarcloud.io) to keep our code quality to a high standard.
 Each pull request is analyzed and a report is generated.
 If the code quality falls bellow the setup threshold then the PR doesn't pass the CI stage.

+SonarCloud is a source of tech debt related tasks.
+Using the report generated from each quality gate we have a continuous source of improvements suggestions.